-PTR-YC is a model that is based on many elements of a previous intervention, Prevent-Teach-Reinforce (PTR; Dunlap, Iovannone, Kincaid, et al., 2010), that has been rigorously evaluated using a randomized group design (Iovannone et al., 2009).
-The 2009 study included 247 participating students between kindergarten and eighth grade in five school districts in Florida and Colorado.
+A good deal of research has been conducted on the effects of PTR.
+The first major evaluation of the model employed a randomized group design (Iovannone et al., 2009).
+This study included 247 participating students between kindergarten and eighth grade in five school districts in Florida and Colorado.
 The students were from diverse cultural and economic backgrounds, and the study included children in general and special education, including children with a variety of disabilities.
+All participating students had serious challenging behaviors.
+The students (and classrooms) were randomly assigned to either a PTR condition or a comparison condition that simply used procedures already in place.
 Results showed statistically significant differences in problem behavior and social skills as well as academic engaged time, with all results favoring the children who were randomly assigned to the PTR condition as opposed to the business-as-usual condition.
 In addition, scores on a measure of fidelity for the PTR teachers were high, as were scores on a social validity treatment acceptability scale (Iovannone et al., 2009).

-The PTR intervention for school-age children has also been evaluated with single-case experimental and quasi-experimental designs (Dunlap, Iovannone, Wilson, Kincaid, & Strain, 2010; Strain, Wilson, & Dunlap, 2011).
-A multiple baseline across participants design was used in the study by Strain and colleagues to examine the effects of PTR in comparison with a baseline condition.
+The PTR model for school-age children has also been evaluated with single-case experimental and quasi-experimental designs (e.g., Barnes et al., 2020; Dunlap, Iovannone,

+Wilson, et al., 2010; Strain et al., 2011).
+A multiple-baseline-across-participants design was used in the study by Strain and colleagues to examine the effects of PTR in comparison with a baseline condition.
 The participants were three students with autism (5, 8, and 9 years of age) who were in general education placements.
 The results showed clear and consistent reductions in challenging behaviors and improvements in academic engagement when the PTR intervention was implemented.
-In other words, the PTR approach is supported by strong evidence of effectiveness when used in real school situations with children who have a variety of characteristics.
+In another within-subjects study, DeJager and Filter (2015) used ABAB designs to evaluate PTR with students' behavior problems in kindergarten and fifth- and sixth-grade classrooms.
+The PTR interventions were associated with decreases in problem behaviors and increases in academic engagement for all three participants.